 Eyebrow twitching can be caused by everyday things that might include caffeine, stress, and eyestrain.
-It may also be a sign of an underlying disorder, such as Bell’s palsy or Tourette syndrome.
+Muscle spasms or twitching may also be a sign of an underlying condition, such as Bell’s palsy or Tourette syndrome.

 Twitching of the eyebrow is when the skin around the eyebrow moves or spasms involuntarily.
 It often occurs when the eyelid twitches, as this can pull the skin around the eyebrow.

 Eyebrow spasms are usually painless but can be annoying and uncomfortable.
 They can last for just a few seconds or can continue for several hours and will usually go away on their own.

 In this article, we firstly look at every day causes for eyebrow twitching, then at long-term disorders that can cause this symptom.
 We also look at how to stop the eyebrow twitching, and when to see a doctor.

 Many people will experience eyebrow twitches sometime in their lives.
 There are many common, everyday causes of eyebrow twitching.
 These include: